What is Landscaping SEO?

 If you ask 2 other neighbors and they both direct you to the same company, well that is probably a pretty solid bet.
-The reference you got from the neighbor that has lived there for 10 years may be a better reference than the the one you got from the neighbor that just moved to the neighborhood.
+The reference you got from the neighbor that has lived there for 10 years may be a better reference than the the one that just moved to the neighborhood.
 Landscaping SEO works pretty much the same way in the digital world!

 Now, Google wants their customers to find relevant information.
-So if you search for “landscaping service” in Google they want to bring up companies that provide landscaping services, not septic services, for example.
-So the idea here is convince Google that your website is the most relevant website to display when someone in your area searches for your service.
+So, if you search for “landscaping service” in Google, it will bring up companies that provide landscaping services, not septic services, for example.
+So, the idea here is to convince Google that your website is the most relevant website to display when someone in your area searches for your service.

 Google uses a variety of tools that represent the real world such as: